Mohammad-Faiz-Cloud-Engineer/Arena-Companion/SECURITY.md

 - This is a security feature, not a vulnerability

 ### Frame Embedding
-- The extension removes X-Frame-Options headers to embed arena.ai
+- The extension removes frame-blocking headers only for `arena.ai` subframes embedded inside the extension
-- This is done using declarativeNetRequest (the professional, secure method)
+- This is done using `declarativeNetRequest`
-- Only applies to arena.ai domains, not other websites
+- It does not alter the direct website response for ordinary top-level browsing

 ### Storage
 - User data is stored locally using chrome.storage.local